Implan-Group/api/impact/readme.md

 ### Get Projects (Get)
-Returns a list of all projects owned by user
+Returns a list of all non-deleted projects owned by the user.
+If the deleted parameter is passed as true, then returns a list of all deleted projects owned by the user.

 #### Parameters
-none
+* deleted

 #### Response